nicdev/take-home-exercises/back-end-egineer.md

 * Test coverage
 * Is it easy to set up and run?
 * Project includes TailwindCSS
-* It surprises and delights in some way.

 ## Submission
 Publish the code in a Github repo.
 If it's private please invite [@nicdev](https://github.com/nicdev) or make it public and notify [nicrosental@gmail.com](mailto:nicrosental.com)